jjdelorme/EventsSample/assets/README-dev.md

     ```

 ## Run
-1. Start the server run `dotnet run` from the `./api` directory which will start listening on port 5000.
+1. Tp start the server listening on port 5000 run `dotnet run` from the `./api` directory

 1. Launch your browser: [http://localhost:5000](http://localhost:5000)